jplindstrom/p5-autobox-Transform/README.md

 ### The $value\_sub

-This is a bit tricky to use, so the most common thing would probably be to use one of the more specific group\_by-methods which do common things (see below).
+This is a bit tricky to use, so the most common thing would probably be to use one of the more specific group\_by-methods (see below).
 It should be capable enough to achieve what you need though, so here's how it works:

 The hash key is whatever is returned from $object->$accessor(@$args).